What Makes Israel's Healthcare System Unique?

 The Role of Patient in Surgical Procedure

 Cohen (2012) reveals that health practitioners in Israel are required to adhere to the moral principle in respect for autonomy, alongside the statutes which protect the rights of patients.
-In surgical and other medical procedures, healthcare practitioners are required to provide sufficient information in relation to the benefits, risks and availability of alternative treatment.
+In surgical and other medical procedures, healthcare practitioners are required to provide sufficient information in relation to the benefits, risks, and availability of alternative treatment.
 Interestingly, there are also laws that authorize healthcare practitioners to treat patients by force irrespective of their decisions if such treatments are believed to be of benefit to them.
 Patients who may be treated by force are mainly those who are not competent enough on their status of the benefit of a particular procedure.

 There is no doubt that Israel harbors one of the highest and advanced healthcare services globally.
 The healthcare delivery system in the country can be described as an efficient one.
 Owing to this success, there is no reason then why other countries both developed and developing should not emulate this healthcare system for the betterment of the population and ensuring public health.
-A nation can only be developed when their populations are health and this should be given priority by any government.
+A nation can only be developed when its populations are healthy and this should be given priority by any government.